The Basics of Hand Quilting

 Here are some of the basics you’ll need to start hand quilting your own projects.

 - Needles are the most essential tool for hand quilting.
 Most experienced hand quilters agree that using the “between” style of needle works best for hand quilting.
-A size 10 is needle ideal, as the eye isn’t too big or too small, and the needle is strong enough to handle the layers of most quilt backs, batting and quilt top without being too big and bulky.
+A size 10 is needle ideal, as the eye isn’t too big or too small, and the needle is strong enough to handle the layers of most quilt back designs, batting and quilt top without being too big and bulky.

 - Thread is another necessity for hand quilting.
 If you are using all cotton fabric, you will want to use a cotton thread.
 Many quilters find that coating their thread with a product like Thread Magic helps keep the thread from knotting while stitching.
 Since many quilters have different preferences when it comes to thread, you may have to try a few different types of quilting thread to find one that’s durable and yet easy to work with.
 See our post on choosing threads for piecing and quilting for more information on exactly what to look for.